TimvanScherpenzeel/profiling-research/README.md

 #### Heap snapshot

-In the `Chrome developer tools` panel, in the memory tab, you can find the option to take a `heap snapshot` which shows the memory distribution among your applications JavaScript objects and related DOM nodes.
+In the `Chrome developer tools` panel, in the memory tab, you can find the option to take a `heap snapshot` which shows the memory distribution among your application's JavaScript objects and related DOM nodes.
 It is important to note that right **before** you click the heap snapshot button a major garbage collection is done.
 Because of this you can assume that everything that `V8` assumes to be able to garbage collected has already been cleaned up allowing you to get an idea of what `V8` was unable to clean up at the time.

 ![Heap snapshot button](/docs/HEAP_SNAPSHOT_BUTTON.png?raw=true)